philyboysmith/wsrt/content/collections/pages/home.md

     cards:
       -
         id: lt72t6yg
-        title: 'Discover our riverscapes'
+        title: 'Discover Our Riverscapes'
-        text: 'Find out more about the rivers and streams in Western Sussex and some of the incredible wildlife they support.'
+        text: "Find out more about the rivers and streams in Western Sussex, how they've developed and a little about the incredible wildlife who call them home."
         type: card
         enabled: true
         image: riverscapes/arun/arun2_dave_mills.jpg